jban332/flutter2js/README.md

 Flutter2js
 ====

-Flutter2js aims to make [Flutter](https://flutter.io) apps run in browser.
+Flutter2js makes [Flutter](https://flutter.io) apps run in browser.

-The project is work-in-progress.
-Interested?
+Find this useful?
 Become a contributor!

 ### Use cases
 * Release a browser version of your Flutter app.